-A significant expansion to the French Hospital Medical Center campus, our pioneering plans for the Oppenheimer Center for Emergency Medicine are designed to serve Central Coast physicians, nurses, patients, and their families.
+A significant expansion to the French Hospital Medical Center campus, Studio Design Group Architects' pioneering plans for the Oppenheimer Center for Emergency Medicine are designed to serve Central Coast physicians, nurses, patients, and their families.
 Originally built 45-years ago, the existing unit was meant to serve only 10 patients a day and today it serves 80.

-Modernizing the existing emergency department will improve the quality of healthcare services in our local community and we’re proud to be the healthcare design team making that possible.
+Modernizing the existing emergency department will improve the quality of healthcare services in the local community and Studio Design Group Architects is proud to be the healthcare design team making that possible.
 Groundbreaking will begin in spring of 2018.
 The first phase of hospital construction is expected to be complete in 2019.